Neroware/GodotRx/README.md

 	await get_tree().create_timer(1.0).timeout
 	print("Done.")
 ```
-Following a good coding style, each of these three coroutines execute one
+Following a good coding style, each of these three coroutines executes one
 specific task, however, the first coroutine is also tasked with handling control
 flow (null check of self._reference).
 GDRx allows us to easily coordinate
 these program parts by providing a declarative execution plan.